idan22moral/BetterInstagram/README.md

-# BetterInstagram
+# BetterInstagram [Deprecated]
-Chrome Extension that adds a spice to the Instagram using experience.
+Chrome Extension that adds a spice to the Instagram experience.
+This project is deprecated due to changes in the way Instagram works, but I left the project here for future reference and a base for rework that might come in the future.

 ## Features
 - Download Profile Media